 If your cat is always begging for food, it could indicate a health issue.
-Worms and intestinal parasites could be feeding off your cat and making him feel like he’s always hungry.
+Worms and intestinal parasites could be feeding off your cat and making them feel like they’re always hungry.
 Hyperthyroidism is a common health condition that can also make cats feel continuously hungry.
 Other health issues like cancer and diabetes can have a similar effect.

 If your cat has recently developed this new behavior, it might indicate a physical issue.
 Make an appointment with your vet to have your cat checked over, just in case.
 In many cases, treating the underlying health issue can leave your cat feeling satisfied again and make the begging behavior disappear.